Wickham Festival: 2020/21

-The dates for the 2020 Wickham Festival have been announce as the 6-9 of August.
+The dates for the 2020 Wickham Festival have been announce as 6-9 August.
 In September 2019 it was announced The Young'uns will be playing Wickham Festival 2020.
 Stanley Jordan will be returning to the festival, playing a set of Jimi Hendrix music inspired by his iconic Isle of Wight Festival appearance.
 Van Morrison was announced as the Saturday night headliner.

-On 1 July 2020 it was announced that due to the ongoing [COVID-19_pandemic] Wickham Festival 2020 was being postponed.
+On 1 July 2020 it was announced that due to the COVID-19 pandemic Wickham Festival 2020 was being postponed.

 Within the announcement it was revealed that the festival would return in 2021, with all 2020 tickets still valid and all booked artists returning.

-Following the postponement, a special 'drive-in' concert was arranged with Show Of Hands.
+Following the postponement, a special 'drive-in' concert was arranged with Show of Hands.

 The 2021 festival took place on 5–8 August, with a majority of artists that were booked to appear at the postponed 2020 festival agreeing to appear in 2021.
 Deacon Blue, Fairport Convention and Moya Brennan among those acts added to the line-up.

 2022

-At the conclusion of the 2021 event, the dates for Wickham Festival 2022 were announced as being 4 August to 7 August.
+At the conclusion of the 2021 event, the dates for Wickham Festival 2022 were announced as being 4 to 7 August.
 Having had to withdraw from the previous festival Waterboys were the first act confirmed for 2022.
 Saw Doctors will headline in a UK festival exclusive, with Martha Wainwright, Rumer, 10cc and Gilbert O'Sullivan among the many other confirmed acts.

+2023

+Midge Ure made his first appearance at Wickham Festival, which ran from 3rd-6th August 2024.
+Toyah Willcox returned to the festival with her husband Robert Fripp, and there were show from Eliza Carthy, Barbara Dickson, Eric Bibb, The Zombies and many others.
+The weather in 2023 proved a challenge for the festival, prompting a review in to the best use of the site.

+2024

+Following a review in 2023, Wickham Festival announced a change to the festival site for 2024.
+Moving across the road to a flatter, grass field with improved access and drainage, Wickham Festival 2024 will bring a newly designed arena for attendees to explore.

+Rock legend Suzi Quatro was announced as one of the festival's headliners, as well as Curtis Stigers and festival stalwarts Levellers.
+Icon Tony Christie is also on the bill, and 14 time Grammy winner Jerry Douglas will also be appearing.